Quinn Hughes: Early career

-Born in Orlando, Florida, Hughes began playing hockey while his family was living in Boston due to his father, Jim Hughes' work.
+Hughes began playing hockey while his family was living in Boston due to his father's work.
 He began playing as a forward before transitioning to defense at the age of 13.

 Hughes' family moved to Toronto in 2006, as his father found work with the Toronto Maple Leafs.
 As he had begun skating at a young age, while in elementary school he was given permission to skate during lunch period after he consistently became distracted during class watching his younger brother and father skate on a frozen baseball diamond.
-Hughes' hockey career began when he played Bantam AAA and Minor Midget AAA hockey for the Toronto Marlboros, before joining the USA Hockey National Team Development Program (USNTDP) in 2015.
-He also had the option of joining the Ontario Hockey League (OHL), as the Sarnia Sting drafted him in the third round of the 2015 OHL Draft, but Hughes chose to continue developing in the United States.
+Hughes' ice hockey career began when he played Bantam AAA and Minor Midget AAA hockey for the Toronto Marlboros, before joining the USA Hockey National Team Development Program (USNTDP) in 2015.
+He also had the option of joining the Ontario Hockey League (OHL), as the Sarnia Sting drafted him in the third round of the 2015 OHL draft, but Hughes chose to continue developing in the United States.
 However, before joining the USNTDP, he made a verbal commitment in January 2015 to play college ice hockey at the University of Michigan for their 2017–18 season.

 Hughes played in the USNTDP alongside fellow top prospect Brady Tkachuk, with whom he shared a room.
-In his first year with the U.S. National Under-17 Team, Hughes scored 7 goals and recorded 17 assists in 57 games.
-During the 2016–17 season, he scored four goals and 22 assists in 26 games, making him the first defenseman in USHL history to post such high points-per-game ratio two seasons before his NHL draft eligibility.
+In his first year with the USNTDP team, Hughes scored seven goals and recorded 17 assists in 57 games.
+During the 2016–17 season, he recorded four goals and 22 assists in 26 games, making him the first defenseman in United States Hockey League (USHL) history to post such high points-per-game ratio two seasons before his NHL draft eligibility.
 For his efforts, he was named to the All-USHL Second Team.
-As of 2018, he sits in fifth place for the USNTDP record for most points by a defenseman with 77.